xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 in other cases the user can choose whether role phrases are included in proposals for link traversals and relate/unrelate statements.

+Help text:
+> Include role phrases in association proposals by default

 The default is no role phrases.

 6.5.2 Invocation format